ryancfcmkd/csy1018-assignment1/README.md

     Card layout is nearly finished just need to fix box shadows

     Going to add a animation to a page for a profile image and possibly for some social media links

+  04/12/16

+    Change folder structure

+    Next added a wrapper around the nav and now allows for more custom styling